 We sat down with a hematologist and asked him some commonly asked questions about inhibitors.

 Below is his advice on living with inhibitors, how to avoid bleeds, and more.

 - Are there any special things inhibitor patients should do to take extra care?

 - How do patients and caregivers deal with inhibitors?

-- How do you explain inhibitors to your patients and their families?
+- How does a hematologist explain inhibitors to patients and their families?

 - How does FEIBA help patients with inhibitors?